eugenezimin/development-utilities/README.md

 - **[vscode-configuration-dark](./vscode-configuration-dark/)** - Configuration file for Visual Studio Code editor.
 It contains a profile to configure a Dark Theme with few customizations and list of necessary extentions.

+- **[macos-icons](./macos-icons/)** - nice extended version of macOS 26 Tahoe icons in form of PNG images of 1024x1024 pixels with short instruction how to change the tint in the system.

 ## Getting Started

 Each utility includes its own detailed documentation with installation instructions, usage examples, and troubleshooting guides.
 Navigate to the specific tool's directory and refer to its README file for complete information.